rrandiak/literally-cookbook/alpine-goulash.md

 ### 🍽 Serving Suggestion

 Plate the dumplings and ladle the goulash over them.
 Sprinkle fresh chives generously on the dumplings.
 Best enjoyed with a cold beer or a glass of light red wine.

+---

+### 💡 Tips

+- You can use 1–2 tablespoons of mashed potatoes to help **thicken the goulash** during the final 10 minutes of cooking.